kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/auto-restart-on-rotation.md

 Using custom resources created by the Secrets Store CSI Driver, a Kubernetes controller can detect when secrets are updated by the driver and restart the associated pods.

+> NOTE: The suggested implementation will result in an increase in secret store reads and secret writes (k8s mounts) by the Secrets Store CSI Driver.
+Each time the driver updates a mounted secret and the controller subsequently restarts the associated pod, the driver will then read and mount the secret _again_ for the newly created pod.
+This undesirable consequence ahould be weighed against the convenience of enabling workloads to be reloaded with updated secrets, without code changes.

 ## SecretProviderClassPodStatus custom resource

 The relevant custom resource is [`SecretProviderClassPodStatus`](../concepts#secretproviderclasspodstatus).